Ajwerth/rental-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Back-End
-Start the node server using

-`npm start`
+The backend uses an express server, to run the server simply navigate to `/Backend` and run `npm start`.